sayanee/archives/_posts/2008-09-28-nice-girls-dont-get-the-corner-office.md

 some mistakes in how you think...

 - putting work ahead of your personal life
 - prematurely abondoning your career goals - Success breeds success.
-Eleanor Roosevelt said, You game courage and confidence from doing the things you think you cannot do."
+Eleanor Roosevelt said, "You game courage and confidence from doing the things you think you cannot do."
 The problem encountered by many women is that they often allow others to sidetrack them form their early dreams and career goals.
 - ignoring the importance of network relationships: your team leader's colleagues, senior management, your team leader, clients/customers, vendors, your staff
 - striving for perfection